@kanaries/ml — Machine Learning LibraryJavaScript · TypeScriptscikit-learn-style · MIT

-A lightweight JS machine learning library for browser and Node.js.
-Familiar scikit-learn API, zero-install demos, production-ready builds.
+A lightweight ML library for the browser and Node.js.
+Familiar fit / predict API, zero-install demos, production-ready builds.

 Run models in the browser